 How are medications handled?

-We have a head counselor who is responsible for carrying out the parents' instructions regarding adminisrtation of medications, and you will have an opportunity at check-in to speak privately with the head counselor regarding any medical issues.
+We have a head counselor who will be willing to carry out the parents' instructions regarding adminisrtation of medications, and you will have an opportunity at check-in to speak privately with the head counselor regarding any medical issues.
 We also rely on completed parental consent forms to let us know in advance of any particular health concerns.
 We do not have a nurse on staff.
 The University Police Department is our 911, and the nearest medical facility is just a few miles away.

 Can the campers bring an iPhone?

 Yes, campers can bring iPhones, but they will be expected to use them appropriately.
 They can not use them during rehearsals, and should primarily use them for contact with family, and as alarm clocks and metronomes.
 They can be used in a limited way to stay in touch with friends, but campers should primarily be socializing with their new friends at camp.
 Any kind of inappropriate communication while at camp, such as cyberbullying, is cause for immediate dismissal.